 "She been in her room all day," Yoko-chan said.

-“Please help her,” her mother said.
-Tsuzuki looked serious.
+"Please help her," her mother said.
+Tsuzuki gave her a serious look.

-“I’ll see what I can do,” he said.
-The man went down the hall.
-He came to Anna’s door and knocked on it.
+"I'll see what I can do," he said.
+The man made his way down the hall.
+He came to Anna's door and knocked on it.

 "Anna-chan, it's me," Tsuzuki said.
 The woman glanced at the door.

 "Asato-kun?" she asked.

 Tsuzuki paused. /Oh, this is serious/, he thought.
 Tsuzuki gathered up his all and opened the door.
 Anna lay on the futon, eyeing him.

 "What do you want?" she sighed.
 Tsuzuki knelt down next to her.

 "Hey," he said as he brushed aside her bangs.
 "Rihoko told me what was wrong."

 He sat down beside her on the old futon.
 "Ten long years."